-TL;DR Most clients have their pianos serviced twice a year (every 6 months).
+TL;DR 70-80% of our clients are having their pianos serviced twice a year (every 6 months).

-If you have recently purchased a brand new piano, the rules are different.
-Most manufacturers recommend a new piano get tuned 3-4 times a year for the first few years.
+Most manufacturers recommend a new piano get tuned quarterly (4 times a year) for the first few years.
 This is due to new string stretch, and the piano adjusting to the Colorado dry climate.
-However, in most cases this is unreasonable.
-Instead, expect the first few tunings to take a bit longer, and cost a little bit more than a standard tuning, until your piano is stable.

 For further reading on tuning and general maintenance, check out this article on PianoBuyer.com

-If you are a new client, we schedule a 3 hours appointment.
+If you are a new client, we schedule an appointment block for 3-4 hours appointment (depending on age of piano, and which technician is available).
 This allows us to meet each other, to meet your piano, and get a little bit of history and evaluation baseline!
 A new piano to us usually means it hasn't been tuned in more than 12 months, and will need more extensive tuning.
-It is also likely that your piano needs repairs other than tuning.
-Small repairs which can be done within the 3-hour timeframe (after tuning) are included in the initial service charge.
-Any larger repairs or issues that need more than the 3 hours will need to be scheduled for a further appointment, and will cost accordingly.
-When you schedule through the self-scheduler, it will give you an estimate of time based on the services you have selected.
+It is also likely that your piano needs repairs (sticky keys, weird noises, pedal issues, etc.).
+Small repairs which can be completed (after tuning) within the pre-scheduled timeframe are included in the initial service charge.
+Any larger repairs or issues that need more than the original appointment need to be scheduled for a further appointment, and will cost accordingly.
+When you book through the self-scheduler, it will give you the cost and an estimate of time based on the services you have selected.

-When your piano is serviced by us regularly, expect a service appointment to last about 2 hours.
-If your piano is extremely stable (not needing pitch adjustments across the entire piano), we can often tune the piano much more quickly, and utilize the remainder of the time for services such as regulation, voicing, or small repairs.
+When your piano is serviced by us regularly, expect a standard service appointment to last about 2 hours.
+If your piano is extremely stable (not needing pitch adjustments), we can often tune the piano much more quickly, and utilize the remainder of the time for services such as regulation, voicing, or small repairs.

-In general, if the value of your piano is less than $5,000, most insurance companies do not need a formal appraisal.
+In general, if the value of your piano is less than $5,000, most insurance companies should not need a formal appraisal report.

 That being said, if you need an appraisal for insurance purposes, we work with a Certified Appraiser who is also a technician, though in another state.
 We come take pictures, evaluate the condition, touch, and tone, and write a report.
 This report is then sent to our Certified Appraiser, and they create a certified report which includes value for insurance purposes.